 - Eyes shooting around.
 This typically indicates your horse is looking for the exit.
 It often comes with some head movement.
 If you see your horse's eyes dart about, they're feeling anxious or stressed.

 - Whites showing.
-Not all horses give this signal in the same way - some show more of their whites than others - but usually, if you're horse is opening their eyes so wide you can see their whites, they've very upset, angry, or terrified.
+Not all horses give this signal in the same way - some show more of their whites than others - but usually, if your horse is opening their eyes so wide you can see their whites, they've very upset, angry, or terrified.

 It can be really hard to spot, especially if you're unfamiliar with horses, but watch for tense muscles around their eyes.
 This can indicate they're feeling unsure, fearful, or stressed out.